timmc/johnny/HACK.md

 ### Features

+- Compatibility: Support treating + as a space (opt-in)
 - Use of File as path (encode segments to avoid production of matrix params)
 - Expansion to other kinds of URIs.